Patient Bill of Rights

 If you have any questions about this notice, please contact the Facility Compliance and Privacy Officer, Lindsay Taylor, 913-428-4737.

 Hospital-Based or Provider-Based Outpatient Billing

-Receiving care at Blue Valley Hospital’s “Provider-Based” locations may result in a facility charge as well as a professional or physician charge for outpatient services and/or procedures.
+Receiving care at Pinnacle Regional Hospital’s “Provider-Based” locations may result in a facility charge as well as a professional or physician charge for outpatient services and/or procedures.
 These charges will be reflected on the patient statements that you will receive for services provided (from the facility as well as the professional providing service).